The alternate route program takes approximately 13 months to complete and leads to a master’s degree in teaching and Mississippi AA licensure.

 - obtain admission to Delta State’s Graduate School

 - submit the MAT Portfolio to the coordinator, which includes three reference letters and an essay

 - secure a teaching position for the fall and spring semesters, matching the Praxis II content area passed or any endorsement on your 3-year license

 There are two programs of study to choose from, elementary track (33 hours) and secondary track (30 hours).
 Both provide specialized knowledge for teaching areas.

-Praxis scores will be used for admission into the program.
+Praxis II scores will be used for admission into the program.
 The Praxis may also be taken/passed to teach a content area for which a degree was not earned.